Surprised by Oxford

 Surprised by Oxford is the story of Carolyn Weber.
 At the beginning of the book, Weber is an undergraduate student in Canada who knows only one evangelical, a professor who “would have annoyed me, except for the fact that I respected him so much.”
 Shortly before this professor dies, Weber has a conversation with him that unsettles her and gets her thinking.

-Weber is granted a Commonwealth Scholarship and begins her studies at Oriel College in Oxford, a school that was established in 1324.
-She arrives in Oxford, laden with heavy suitcases full of shoes, a little lost, far from her college sweetheart and family, and unprepared for the new way of life she was about to discover.
+Weber receives a Commonwealth Scholarship and starts her studies at Oriel College, Oxford, founded in 1324.
+She arrives in Oxford with heavy suitcases full of shoes, feeling lost and unprepared for the new life ahead, away from her college sweetheart and family.

 Weber’s memoir makes me ache for the beauty of Britain, a land “full of magic; of fairies and elves; of Midsummer dreams; of witches’ moons, enchanted wardrobes, and nursery rhymes—all the things North Americans supposedly do not have.
 Or perhaps we do have them, but we are not aware of them.”
-My father lived in England until he died in 2007, and I used to visit him regularly.
-I haven’t been back, apart from an airport layover, since he died, and Surprised by Oxford made me desperate to return.
+My father lived in England until he died in 2006, and I used to visit him regularly.
+I haven't returned since his death, except for a layover at the airport, and Surprised by Oxford made me eager to go back.

 But the book is much more than an account of a place I love.
 It’s the story of friendship, of God’s gentle but relentless pursuit of Weber, and of longing.
-Weber writes with skill.
-She knows how write, and how to weave literary quotes and U2 into her story.
+Weber is a skilled writer.
+She knows how to write and how to weave literary quotes and U2 into her story.
 It’s one of those books that, as a reader, you don’t want to end.
-As I finished the last page, it left me longing for more, but also deeply satisfied by what I had read.
+As I finished the last page, it left me longing for more but also deeply satisfied by what I had read.

 I loved this book for a few reasons.